About my photography hobby

 to ceramic mantel clocks.
 Finally, I am now the happy daddy of three

-delicious little girls.
+delicious daughters.
 These new responsibilities leave me less time

 for my